Article by: Kate Ludeman , PhD & Eddie Erlandson , MD

 Why alpha males?
 What about alpha females?
 Even though a great many women in leadership positions possess the same fundamental traits, alpha males receive the bulk of attention for two primary reasons.
 First, men are more likely than women to have alpha characteristics, and the executive ranks contain many more alpha males than alpha females.
 Second, a great deal of wreckage is caused by boys behaving badly.
 While alphas of both sexes are aggressive, competitive, and prone to anger, the male of the species is far likely to become ruthless, intimidating, and belligerent.
 These common observations were borne out in our research: men scored much higher than women on virtually all measures of alpha risk factors (see the sidebar, The Hard Data on Alphas).

-The instrument we use to develop alpha profiles of individuals was also used to elicit basic data.
-In a series of three validation phases, we studied 1,507 subjects, all of whom worked full time in the business world, many in high-ranking leadership positions, 63.79% were male, their average age was 41.2, and they hailed from 106 nations and worked in hundreds of different industries.
+The Hard Data on Alphas The instrument we use to develop alpha profiles of individuals was also used to elicit basic data.
+In a series of three validation phases, we studied 1,507 subjects, all of whom worked full time in the business world, many in high-ranking leadership positions, 63.79% were male, their average age was 41.2, and they hailed from 106 nations and worked in hundreds of different industries. |

 In sum, when properly channeled and controlled, the alpha male drive to reach the top is a boon to progress, but when the ethic of “do what it takes to get results” is taken to extremes; it becomes a menace to both personal careers and corporate health.
 Exactly how it can is seen in Table 1, which lists common alpha traits, and the value and risk associated with each one.